Open your trading account at AvaTrade Australia or try our risk-free demo account!

 Here are some of the many advantages of trading the Cannabis Giants Index as a CFD at AvaTrade:

-- Advanced Trading Platforms – AvaTrade offers a wide range of advanced and state-of-the-art trading platforms, such as the highly popular MT4 and MT5 (MetaTrader) trading platforms, AvaTradeGO app, the DupliTrade social trading system and the exclusive Vanilla Options app – AvaOptions.
+- Advanced Trading Platforms – AvaTrade Australia offers a wide range of advanced and state-of-the-art trading platforms, such as the highly popular MT4 and MT5 (MetaTrader) trading platforms, AvaTradeGO app, AvaSocial the social trading system and the exclusive Vanilla Options app – AvaOptions.

 - Professional Services and Support – Support is available at all times during trading hours.
 Each account holder is also assigned a dedicated account manager upon registration.